 Carly is a leading individual whose practice covers all aspects of chancery and commercial litigation and advisory work.
 She has a broad range of experience in matters including insolvency (both personal and corporate), company and partnership, directors disqualification, professional negligence, banking, mortgage, guarantees and recovery of assets, trusts, contractual disputes and sale of goods.

 Carly is consistently recommended as a Leading Individual in Chambers and Partners.
-In Chambers and Partners 2020 she was recommended as a Leading Individual in both the fields of Commercial Dispute Resolution and Restructuring/Insolvency.
-Described as “a very sharp and strong advocate”; clients report that she is sensible and down-to-earth, fights cases with vigour and is proactive and able to quickly grasp the issues.
-“She is extremely tenacious and punches well above her weight; her advocacy skills are excellent.”
+In Chambers and Partners 2021 she was recommended as a Leading Individual in both the fields of Commercial Dispute Resolution and Restructuring/Insolvency.
+Described as “technically excellent and a very, very good advocate”; clients report that she is sensible and down-to-earth, fights cases with vigour and is proactive and able to quickly grasp the issues.
+“She can be a real fighter when she needs to be, but is also very polished and very clever.”
 Carly has earned a reputation for thoroughness: her preparation for hearings and conferences is described by the Legal 500 as simply “excellent on the law and extremely tenacious.”

 In 2010 Carly was appointed as Junior Counsel to the Crown (Provincial Panel) and was re-appointed in 2018 to Regional Panel A.